Important Visitor Vaccination Requirement – Effective January 31, 2022

 - One visitor on screen at a time, excluding children who need assistance sitting for the visit.

-Video Visitation is a privilege and is only available to offenders in general population or in the health care unit.
-Offenders housed in Segregation, in orientation, or temporarily housed at our facility will not be permitted video visitation.
-If an offender receives discipline between the time a visit is confirmed and the time of the visit, the visit may be cancelled; the visitor will receive an email of the cancellation.
+Video Visitation is a privilege and is available to individuals in custody in general population, restrictive housing or in the health care unit.
+Individuals in Custody housed in restrictive housing, orientation, or temporarily housed at our facility will be permitted video visitation.
 If the facility goes on lock down prior to a schedule video visit, the visitor will receive an email.
 Please see the GTL website for refund policy.